asael697/nortsTest/README.md

     data: large-sample and bootstrap approaches.
 Communications in *Statistics-Simulation and Computation*.
 49 (2), ISSN 0361-0918.

--   Psaradakis, Z. & Vavra, M. (2017).
+-   Psaradakis, Z. & Vávra, M. (2017).
 A distance test of normality for a wide class of stationary process. *Journal of Econometrics and Statistics*.
 2, 50-60.